DominicBurkart/leoronic/readme.txt

   and a text file) will fail if the python script looks for the other necessary file in the local directory.
 This feature can be disabled to allow for this kind of programming, but the default behavior is to simply pass filenames to linked program files as a parameter.
+Don't name your files the same thing as the commands you use!

   File output, on the other hand, is not modified.
 Thus, any files output by a task run on leoronic should have unique names, or else earlier-run tasks run on the same node will have their output data overwritten.
+This could be intentional – e.g., appending a relevant solution to file full of solutions.

   Best practice for leoronic is to keep all file i/o in the local directory, and to instantiate leoronic while the working directory is a designated folder that you have read/write access to.
+It's generally easier to remove temp files after they have served their purpose